-The Government of Yukon protects the privacy of citizens by following the Access to Information and Protection of Privacy (ATIPP) Act.
-This means we must protect the information we collect, use and disclose and we must tell you what happens to your information once you share it with us.
+The Government of Yukon protects the privacy of citizens by following the Access to Information and Protection of Privacy Act.
+We often refer to this Act by its abbreviation, ATIPP.

 You can find out more about our obligations are in our:

 When we collect your personal information, we have to inform you of:

 - our legal authority to collect the information;